 English PhD / MPhil

-The Department of English conducts research in all the main branches of our discipline: literature, language, and creative writing.
-We aim to support world-leading work in all three areas and to foster and develop strategic partnerships, particularly with local and national cultural organisations, to reach those who can benefit from our research.
+The Department of English conducts research in all the main branches of our discipline: literature, creative writing, language, applied linguistics and TESOL.
+We aim to support world-leading work in all these areas and to foster and develop strategic partnerships, particularly with local and national cultural organisations, to reach those who can benefit from our research.

 Why study with us?